huangli712/iQIST/docs/src/ch08/general.md

 ### General Coulomb interaction

-> NOTE:
+!!! info

-> This tutorial will take you about five hours.
+    This tutorial will take you about five hours.

 **Introduction**